Rideshare Accidents

 When a motorist is injured by a commercial vehicle operator, they can often bring a claim against the commercial driver’s employer under various legal theories, including respondeat superior, which states that employers are generally responsible for their employees’ behavior.
 However, Uber and Lyft do not classify their drivers as employees.
 Instead, they classify them as independent contractors, thereby shielding themselves from liability in many circumstances.

-not mean that you cannot sue Uber or Lyft after an accident.
+This does not mean that you cannot sue Uber or Lyft after an accident.
 In fact, depending on the specifics of your situation, your damages may be covered under the rideshare company’s insurance policy.
 However, in other circumstances, you may not be covered and may need to pursue alternative methods of compensation.

 You may need to bring a claim against the driver’s private auto insurance provider before suing Lyft, or you may need to prove that you are covered under the specific language of Uber’s insurance policy.
-You may even need to bring a claim against a third party, such as another motorist or a product manufacturer, that acted negligently or wrongfully.
+You may even need to bring a claim against a third party, such as another motorist or a product manufacturer, which acted negligently or wrongfully.

 Both Uber and Lyft offer insurance coverage for those injured in accidents caused by their drivers.
 This coverage could be available to you if you were injured as a rideshare passenger, the occupant of another vehicle, or even a pedestrian or bicyclist.
 However, you are only entitled to compensation under Uber or Lyft’s insurance if the accident meets certain conditions.
 Specifically, the accident must have occurred during one of the rideshare company’s covered “driving periods.”